Christian entrepreneurship doesn’t have to be complicated.

 I think it has just become so because of the impression that Christian businesses need to be religious.
 But it doesn’t need to.

-As a Christian entrepreneur myself, I get asked practically all the time…
+As a faith-based business owner myself, I get asked practically all the time…

 “Cory, doesn’t God say business, profits, and ownership are evil?”